Nimba-Solutions/Docs-Unlocked/README.md

 That's it!
 Your documentation is now live.

 > [!TIP]
 > Docs Unlocked automatically generates navigation from your file structure.
-Just use numeric prefixes (like `01.getting-started`) for ordering, and titles are extracted from the first H1 header in each markdown file.
+Sections and pages will be sorted alphabetically by default, and numeric prefixes (like `01.getting-started`) can be specified for more control.
+Page titles are extracted from the first H1 header in each markdown file, and a full table of contents is generated from your H1-H4 headers within each page.
 For more details, see [Basic Usage](/public/content/01.getting-started/02.basic-usage.md).

 ## Navigation